a4blip/A4BLiP/Resources/3_Credits.md

 ## Reviewers

 We would like to thank the following individuals for reviewing the guidelines.
-Th eir extraordinarily insightful and constructive feedback was essential to the success of the project.
+Their extraordinarily insightful and constructive feedback was essential to the success of the project.

 * Krystal Appiah